RedFirebreak/PhoneManagement/README.md

 # PhoneManagement
-This little powershell application will help you manage your phones better with the help of adb (and scrcpy).
+This little powershell application will help you manage your devices better with the help of adb (and scrcpy).

 ![screenshot](assets/menu.png)